vkhatri/chef-repo/README.md

 Install Chef Server (Open Source)
 -----------

-Chef Instllation is as easy it can get, download the rpm or deb package or just follow typical method of bash install by following - http://www.getchef.com/chef/install/.
+Chef Instllation is as easy it can get, download the rpm or deb package or just follow typical method of bash install by following [chef install].

 **Customize Chef Server Details Before Setup**